 A new opportunity has surfaced for the good of the whole customer base of JCSUD.
 As you probably know, CareFlite (a non-profit company) provides high quality ground and air ambulance transport services in North Texas.
 Now JCSUD and CareFlite have partnered together to allow all customers of the water system to become members of CareFlite for $1 per month.
 Everyone who is related and lives in the household is covered.

-CareFlite also operates 911/EMS (emergency management service) in the counties of Johnson, Ellis, Hill, SE Dallas County and Balch Springs.
-It is the oldest joint-use air medical program in the United States and celebrated its 30 years of service in 2009.
+CareFlite also operates 911/EMS (emergency management service) in the counties of Balch Springs, Ellis County ESD #5, Hill County ESD #2, Kaufman County, and the unincorporated areas of Southeast Dallas County.
+It is the oldest joint-use air medical program in the United States and will celebrate 40 years of service in 2019.
 In Johnson County alone (est. population 150,000) over the last five years, CareFlite has transported 35,869 patients by air and ground ambulance (excluding Keene and a part of Burleson); that translates to about a 1 in 4 chance of needing ambulatory service over a 5 year period.

 The District’s contract with CareFlite was approved by the Board of Directors on February 19, 2013.
-The program takes effect on May 1, 2013.
+The program took effect on May 1, 2013.

 The point is well taken in raising issue about starting the program with the “opt-out” provision rather than “opt- in.”
 A few will claim “the principle of the matter is at the program’s start, you have taken it upon yourself to decide for me.”
 This is indeed a voluntary program and the mail-out notice goes to every customer and is published on the District’s website some 50 days ahead of it taking effect.
 Customers will see information on the monthly billing card about the voluntary program.